here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 Instead of "[SpaceID]", you'll see an eight-character string of numbers and letters.
 This is your SpaceID.

 Take note of that ID.
 We’ll need to use that for pretty much everything else we do.

+Now try `here xyz list` to list all your XYZ spaces.
+You should see the one you just created, and any other spaces you have set up already.

+You can also try `here xyz describe [SpaceID]` to get some details about any of your spaces.

 Now we can upload some data.
 There are a few different flags you can include when uploading data, but the one we’re most interested in right now is `-p` (or `--ptag` does the same thing).
 The `-p` flag lets us specify some properties in our GeoJSON file that we’d like to convert into XYZ tags.
 Since we want to be able query the data based on the time, we will tag every datapoint with it’s hourly timestamp.
 The here CLI tool makes this easy with the property tag command:

 ```
 here xyz upload -f out.csv --lat lat --lon lon --ptag date [spaceID]